scalawithcats/scala-with-cats/src/pages/monads/id.md

 ```

 It would be incredibly useful if we could use `sumSquare`
-with parameters that were either in some monad or not in a monad at all.
+with parameters that were either in a monad or not in a monad at all.
 This would allow us to abstract over monadic and non-monadic code.
 Fortunately, Cats provides the `Id` type to bridge the gap: